Quick Deinonychus Facts

 - They weighed about as much as a man does

-- These dinosaurs are believed to have been warm blooded
+- Believed to have been warm blooded

-- This dinosaur had over 60 razor sharp teeth
+- Had over 60 razor sharp teeth

 Deinonychus is a dinosaur which lived about 115 million years ago during the Cretaceous Period.
 It was first discovered in 1931 near the town of Billings, Montana by Barnum Brown.
 Since then, fossils have been found in parts of Wyoming and Oklahoma as well.
-It’s name translates to “terrible claw”.
-A reference to the large claw that is on the back of this dinosaur’s hind foot.
+Its name translates to “terrible claw,” a reference to the large claw that is on the back of this dinosaur’s hind foot.

 When Deinonychus lived, it could reach a hip height of 3 feet, a length of 12 feet and a weight of approximately 150-160 pounds.
-The similarity of this dinosaur to a modern bird caused scientists to develop the theory that birds are indeed descendants of dinosaurs.
-A theory that was first postulated during the late 1960s.
+The similarity of this dinosaur to a modern bird caused scientists to develop the theory that birds are indeed descendants of dinosaurs – a theory that was first postulated during the late 1960s.

 It is believed by some scientists that these dinosaurs actually did have feathers like modern birds.
 Although there is no solid proof that Deinonychus had feathers, the finding of Velociraptor feathers may be enough proof to postulate that these dinosaurs also had feathers.